Yutong-Ye/Wish-to-Visit/README.md

 -   View country information and from there:
 -   Manage Wishes: Create, view, and delete wishes from your personalized list.
 -   Manage countries that the user has previously visited
+-   Manage interests: Submits interests that are then displayed

 ## For All Users:

 -   View country information.
+-   Create an account
+-   Login to account

 ## Project Initialization